 What solar incentives am I eligible for?

-- The federal solar tax credit: A deduction to your federal income taxes for 26% of your solar system's price.
-This essentially a 26% discount available anywhere in America.
+- The federal solar tax credit: A deduction to your federal income taxes for 30% of your solar system's price.
+This is essentially a 30% discount available anywhere in America.

 - Net metering: A law mandating your power company to compensate you for excess solar energy production.
 Often your solar system will produce too much power for your home, this energy is exported to the grid and net metering requires your utility to pay you at the same rate you purchase power at.